 (as at: 31.12.2022)

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Kosovo on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1999.

 Kosovo’s economy is still very weak.
-Unemployment stands at over 40 per cent, and the rate among young people is even higher.
+Unemployment stands at over 30 per cent, and the rate among young people is even higher.
 As one out of every two citizens is under 25 years of age, the lack of work is a volatile issue.
 Political instability, a still largely devastated infrastructure and challenging conditions for foreign investors add to the economic problems.

 GIZ advises and supports Kosovo in its efforts to achieve political stability and democracy based on the rule of law.
 As part of this process, programmes which boost the economy, improve the education system, build a decentralised public administration and reduce youth unemployment are also receiving support.
 The overarching long-term goal is Kosovo’s accession to the European Union (EU).

 Sustainable economic development: stabilisation of the economy; employment and competitiveness; promotion of regional economies; basic education and vocational training